The Alex House Project

 Since its inception in January of 2014, the Queer Detainee Empowerment project (QDEP) has evolved its reach to go beyond addressing the lack of services that caused its creation

-In the early 1970s, amidst the national recession, New York City pulled back on creation of affordable housing as private landlords began to abandon their properties, resulting in compounding impacts on low-income communities of color already impacted by redlining and other racist housing policies.
+In the early 70s, NYC pulled back on affordable housing as private landlords began to abandon their properties, intensifying the impact on low-income communities of color already dealing with racist housing policies.

 Though legislation and policy is meant to protect civilians’ rights and interests, they often fail the most vulnerable people in our communities.